 - salt and pepper to season

-Chop pumpkin into small chunks, about 2cm square.
+- PREPARE PUMPKIN: Chop pumpkin into small chunks, about 2cm square.
 Place in a large bowl.
 Whisk together 1 tbsp olive oil, 2 tsp honey, cumin, coriander and cinnamon in a mug.
 Pour the mixture over the pumpkin and toss until the pumpkin is coated.
 Spread the pumpkin out on one baking tray.

-Thickly slice capsicum and red onion.
+- PREPARE OTHER VEGGIES: Thickly slice capsicum and red onion.
 Spread out on the other baking tray and drizzle over 1 tbsp olive oil, and toss around a little.

-*serve with additional protein – chickpeas, feta, chicken, salmon or tuna would all work.
-If you’re serving this fresh, it’s so good with pan-fried halloumi on top!
+- Serve with additional protein – chickpeas, feta, chicken, salmon or tuna would all work.
+If you’re serving this fresh, it’s SO good with pan-fried halloumi on top!